GanGroup/Gan/public/meeting-record.md

   the training data.Implementing it.
 1 month

   ○ Start writing in August.
 For writing: > 1.5 months

+  ○ Try to finishe thesis at the end of Augest (need about 1 week to review the thesis).

   ● Kai: 18 June in Cork